Amruta21cs014/Location-based-search-/README.md

 # Location-based-search-
-a website that gives location-based ameneties using node js and web scrapping using puppeteer API
+a website that gives location-based  search for ameneties [resturants and hospitals] using node js and web scrapping using puppeteer API

 server.js
 This is the server-side code that handles the form submission and interacts with Google Maps using Puppeteer.